inBeat/inbeat-website/content/top-influencers/tiktok/bloggers/canada/_index.md

 ---
-title: Top 10 Bloggers TikTok Influencers In Canada In 2023
+title: Top 10 Bloggers TikTok Influencers In Canada In 2024
 description: >-
-  Find top bloggers TikTok influencers in Canada in 2023.
+  Find top bloggers TikTok influencers in Canada in 2024.
 Most popular hashtags: #foryou #fyp #foryoupage #blogger.
 platform: TikTok
 hits: 25
-text_top: Analyze the top-rated TikTok influencers on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 25 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: inBeat holds 25 TikTok influencers like this in Canada for you to work with.
 profiles:
   - username: "fabulashqueen3"
     fullname: >-